css-materials/course-site/content/homework/reproducible-research/index.md

 ### How can I download the data

 There are functions in R and programs for the [shell](/setup/shell/) that allow you to do automatically download data.
+If you are using one of the data sets already provided to you in `library(rcis)`, you do not need to download them again.
+But you can.
 For example, to download `gapminder` from the [original GitHub repo](https://github.com/jennybc/gapminder), there are three options:

 + Option 1: via an R script using [downloader::download](https://cran.r-project.org/web/packages/downloader/downloader.pdf) or [RCurl::getURL](http://www.omegahat.net/RCurl/installed/RCurl/html/getURL.html).